Hung (TV series): Production

 The show's pilot was directed by filmmaker Alexander Payne, who served as executive producer along with Burson, Lipkin, and Blueprint Entertainment.
 Burson and Lipkin's script was the first major purchase by the network's new entertainment president Sue Naegle in April 2008.
 This led the writers to immediately work on five more episodes for the series, a total of 10 episodes.
 On December 18, 2008, HBO announced picking up the series for its first season, which ran from June 28, 2009, to September 13, 2009.
 On July 30, 2009, HBO announced it had renewed the series for its second season, which ran from June 27, 2010.
 In December 2011, HBO announced the cancellation of the series, ending it after three seasons.

 For his role as Ray Decker, Thomas Jane was nominated three times as Best Actor for a Golden Globe.

 The theme song for Hung is "I'll Be Your Man" by The Black Keys from their debut album The Big Come Up (2002).

-Much of the show was filmed in the suburban Detroit cities of Royal Oak, Hamtramck, White Lake, Troy, Walled Lake, Clarkston, and West Bloomfield, Michigan.; and from 2010-2011 was shot in Stage 7 at the Paramount Studios.
+Much of the show was filmed in the suburban Detroit cities of Royal Oak, Hamtramck, White Lake, Troy, Walled Lake, Clarkston, and West Bloomfield, Michigan.; and from 2010 to 2011 was shot in Stage 7 at the Paramount Studios.